Items Accepted at All Locations

 - Textiles / Clothes - Any old clothing, with or without holes, buttons or zippers can be recycled.
 Good clothing is sorted out for resale while tattered and old textiles are used for rags and other products.
-Don't forget sheets, curtains, blankets, socks, shoes, belts, cloth table cloths, cloth napkins, shower curtains, towels or just about anything that's a fabric.
+Don't forget sheets, curtains, blankets, socks, shoes, belts, cloth table cloths, cloth napkins, shower curtains, towels or just about anything that's fabric.
 Be sure that the items are clean and dry and bundled in plastic bags.
 If you're unsure, please ask an attendant.
 Textiles are also accepted at collection containers at: Calvert Pines Senior Center, Edward T. Hall Aquatic Center, Harriet Brown Community Center, Southern Community Center, Dunkirk District Park, Hallowing Point Park, Cove Point Park, Fairview Branch Library and Southern Branch Library.

 - Cooking Oil - All cooking oil should be placed in used cooking oil containers.
 Please MARK the container as used cooking oil and place in designated areas

 - Other Recyclables - Inkjet and laser cartridges from printers and fax machines.
 Cell phones can be recycled at all sites.
 Rechargeable batteries from tools and toys along with car, boat, and motorcycle batteries can be recycled.
 Single-use alkaline batteries are not accepted for recycling.

 - Electronics - Computers, monitors, printers, keyboards, mice, copiers, VCRs, DVD players, televisions, two-way radios and other electronics are recyclable.